solidsgroup/alamo/Readme.md

 * RTD theme (on Ubuntu: `pip install sphinx_rtd_theme`)
 * GraphViz (on Ubuntu: `sudo apt install graphviz`)

-To generate the documentation:
+To generate the documentation, type

     make docs

-(You do not need to run `configure` before generating documentation.)
+(You do not need to run `./configure` before generating documentation.)
 Documentation will be generated in `docs/build/html` and can be viewed using a browser.